coderedcorp/wagtail-cache/docs/getting_started/django_settings.rst

 WAGTAIL_CACHE_BACKEND
 ---------------------
-The name of the Django cache alias/backend to use for the page cache.
+The name of the Django cache alias/backend to use for the page cache; one of the keys in the ``CACHES`` Django setting.
 Defaults to ``'default'`` which is required by Django when using the cache.
 Complex projects would likely want to use a separate cache for the page cache to easily purge as needed without affecting other caches.
 Clearing the cache through the wagtail admin will purge this entire cache.

 WAGTAIL_CACHE_HEADER
 --------------------